OrganicWaves/KeyLoggerPy/README.md

 # KeyLoggerPy
-A simple keylogger in python
+A simple keylogger in python, educational use only.